Danny Pralgo - President / Director of Instruction & Coaching

 Baseball Operations & Administrative Coordinator / Instructor & Coach

 Taylor Hightower is a 2008 graduate of Cartersville High School in Cartersville, Georgia.
 Hightower played summer ball for Danny Pralgo as a 14 year old in 2004 and developed into a highly successful, highly decorated, and highly scouted prep baseball player.
 After high school graduation and being drafted by the Colorado Rockies, Hightower continued his baseball career as a catcher at the University of Mississippi in Oxford, Mississippi.
 In 2010, Hightower and the entire Ole Miss baseball team successfully advanced and competed in the NCAA Regional (Charlottesville, VA).
 In 2009, Hightower and the entire Ole Miss baseball team were SEC Regular Season Champions, advanced to (and won) their NCAA Regional (Oxford, MS), and competed in the NCAA Super Regional (Oxford, MS).

 Hightower graduated in 2012 from the University of Mississippi with a bachelor’s degree in Exercise Science.
 During his time at the University of Mississippi, Hightower was a three time SEC Academic Honor Roll award recipient.
 After graduation, Hightower relocated to Marietta, Georgia, where he began working with 6-4-3 DP Athletics as both an instructor and coach.
 Hightower quickly emerged as a talented coach and earned Coach of the Year honors in 2013 while serving as head coach of the 14U Jaguars.
-In addition to increased coaching and instructor roles, Hightower now serves in the 6-4-3 organization as a coordinator of baseball operations.
+In addition to increased coaching and instructor roles, Hightower now serves in the 6-4-3 organization as a coordinator of baseball operations and administration.